Visyond/website-hugo/site/content/casestudy/how-ericsson-streamlined-their-business-case-workflow-by-80-and-empowered-their-customers-with-visyond.md

 ---
 title: >-
-  How Ericsson streamlined their business case workflow by 80% and empowered their customers with Visyond
+  How Ericsson accelerates their business case workflow by 80% and empowers their customers with Visyond
 image: /img/topImgCase.jpg
 tooltip: